lisa-ann/homework/README.md

 6. When you're finished, send a link to your GitHub repo (preferred) or a .zip archive to your point-of-contact.

 # Bonus Points
-You may choose will need to make two API calls to populate any or all parts of page.
+You may choose to make two API calls to populate any or all parts of page.
 The data returned may not reflect the amounts in the business_overview.png image.
 Assume that the data from these calls is correct.
   - Programs (GET: https://api.myjson.com/bins/5bdb3)
   - Pricing Options (GET: https://api.myjson.com/bins/17oy7)